-Have you been given the wanderlust by Joanna Lumley’s Unseen adventures currently showing on ITV?
+Have you been given the wanderlust by Joanna Lumley’s Unseen adventures on ITV?

 We know just how you feel.
 Joanna is the perfect travel companion to explore the far flung corners of the world.
 Her curiosity is infectious, her enthusiasm unbridled and she shows us that the destinations we thought were outside of our comfort zone are within our reach.

 The shows inspired us to go back and binge watch the incredible original travelogues.
 Here’s a rundown of our favourite highlights from those shows and how to enjoy them with Wendy Wu Tours.